sparkbox/standard/style_guide/README.md

 General
 -------

+* Don't make things more complicated then they need to be right now.  (e.g. Don't design for hypothetical future use cases, K.I.S.S., etc.)
 * Delete trailing whitespace.
 * Use 2 space indentation (tabs are evil).
 * Please do not put spaces in file or directory names.
-* Don't make things more complicated then they need to be right now.
-* Prefer unit tests to in-line code comments
+* Prefer unit tests to in-line code comments.

 Git
 -------